Skip to main content

 Remember, this would occur on just one (torrent) search, within the entire (all data) search.

-Skipping torrents with unknown/extra files
+Skipping torrents with significant unknown/extra files

 • If you have a high excludeRecentSearch of one year for example, intending to do a rolling daily search of the torrents that were last searched a year ago, torrent searches will "bunch up" once a year (depending on when you first set up cross-seed) to be searched back to back, potentially causing rate limiting problems for your other automations due to the high search volume (Sonarr, Radarr, etc.).